 - A Statement of Interest in the Professional Workplace Communication graduate certificate program.
 This 1-2 page narrative should summarize your education, employment history, your long-term career goals, and how this certificate will help you achieve these goals.

 - A letter of recommendation from someone familiar with your academic work or qualified to offer judgment on your ability to undertake graduate-level work (former professor of instructor, workplace supervisor).

-Current KU graduate students wishing to enroll in the Graduate Certificate in Professional Workplace Communication program will apply through the Graduate School.
+Current KU graduate students wishing to enroll in the Graduate Certificate in Professional Workplace Communication program will apply through the office of Graduate Studies.
 A student must be in good standing with their graduate degree program in order to participate in the certificate program.

 A graduate GPA of 3.0 or higher is required for admission.
-Awarding of certificates will be handled consistent with guidelines and timing of degree awards of the Graduate School.
+Awarding of certificates will be handled consistent with guidelines and timing of degree awards of Graduate Studies.
 Completion of the certificate will appear on the graduate transcript.